mgalde/DropTap/DesignRequirements.md

 The DropTap is a Raspberry Pi 3 with a USB network dongle which will bridge a connection between a device and its end point

 #### Sub-component 1.1 Network cable attached to source device and DropTap
-This network cable will provide a medium between the
+This network cable will provide a medium between the DropTap and the network device

 #### Sub-component 1.2 name here
-Sub component description here

-### Component 2 Name here
-Component 2 description here

-#### Sub-component 2.1 name here
-Sub component description here

-#### Sub-component 2.2 name here
-Sub component description here
+This network cable will provide a medium between the DropTap and the original connection input the previous network device was connected to

 ## Interface Design Concept